DanielBMarkham/Info-Ops/manuscript/chapter23.md

 ## Build Servers and Pipelines

-Once the analysis model is built in EasyAM and looks fairly stable, tag you work items in the source system with the behavior(s) and supplemental(s) they represent.
+Once the analysis model is built in EasyAM and looks fairly stable, tag your work items in the source system with the behavior(s) and supplemental(s) they represent.
 This is usually done using custom fields, but it can also be done with notes or by using a mapping file.

 On a regular basis, export the information from the old system to a text file with the EasyAM tags in it, then copy it to your analysis directory.
 Make it a version-controlled part of your build just like any other notes.
 You can do this using a chron job and a batch file.